horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 ---
 published: false
 ---
 I'm a big fan of our industry's openness to people from all backgrounds.
-As the [StackOverflow developer survey](bla) stats show, fully 50% of all developers don't have a formal CS or technical background.
-Granted, there's a bias towards web developers on SO, but still.
-This is in fact the only place where IT shows large diversity.
-Pun intended.
+As the [StackOverflow developer survey](http://stackoverflow.com/research/developer-survey-2016#developer-profile-education) highlights, some 40% of all developers don't have a formal CS or even technical background.
+That's a huge amount for one of "professions".

 A common thread, especially in IT universities, people start working.